-Stude ent Teaching Evaluation C Conference Form
+Student Teaching Evaluation Conference Form

+Fall Quarter term

-Fall Quarter Spring Quarter mid-term final
+Spring Quarter final

-PERFORM MANCE ASSESSMENT OF TE ACHER CANDIDATE
+PERFORMANCE ASSESSME NT OF TEACHER CANDIDATE

-(name of Teacher Candida ate)
+- (name of Tea cher Candidate)

-for the time period through
+for the time period iod through (starting date) (ending date)

 (starting date) (ending date)

 in the grade(s)/classroom(s) of

-Cooperating Teacher-Mentor r in the subject area(s)
+Cooperating Teach er-Mentor in the subject area(s)

-of ·
+of

-completion of the evaluation Rubric.
-The signature of the of the Teacher Candidate based d the College Supervisor indicate on the MIT Student Teaching Assessment t he or she was present and participated in College Faculty.
+completion of the Rubric.
+The signat evaluation of the Teacher Candi Mentor and the College Supervisor indicate date based on the MIT Student Teaching Assessment dicates that he or she was present and participated in or and the College Faculty.

-shared with the Teacher Can Teacher-Mentor and/or the C didate.
-For the final evaluation a tion or improvement have been noted and ny written concerns by the Cooperating acher Candidate not meeting minimum
+shared with the Teacher-Mentor ar acher Candidate.
+For the final e eding attention or improvement have been noted and valuation any written concerns by the Cooperating ing the Teacher Candidate not meeting minimum re attached.

-Cooperating Teacher-Ment or: Date:
+Cooperating Teac her-Mentor: Date:

 College Faculty: Date:

-Teacher-Candidate: Date:
+Teacher-Candidate ; Date:

-Note to College Faculty: At the completion of the student teaching experience, please return this